parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

 [Dirichlet boundary conditions](https://en.wikipedia.org/wiki/Dirichlet_boundary_condition)
 at reflecting boundaries and are set to a constant value.

-- `Metadata::Vector` implies the variable transforms as *vector* at reflecting boundaries.
+- `Metadata::Vector` implies the variable transforms as a *vector* at reflecting boundaries.
 And so i-th component is flipped for a boundary in the i-th direction.
 - `Metadata::Tensor` is the generalization of the vector boundary